Skip to main content

 In a city of three properties, each one is worth $1,000,000, so the city’s total value is $3,000,000.
 Each property makes up 33% of the city’s value, so they each pay 33% of the total rates requirement.

-Three years later, we do another rating valuation.
+Three years later, there is another rating valuation.
 Now the city’s total value is $2,400,000.
 Their share of the total rates requirement has changed based on updated values.

 Your valuation components